 Take a stroll along the promenade and relax on the beach, enjoy the adrenaline rush of the water slides or let your children have fun in the kid´s zone.
 Lifeguards are on duty at all times for your peace of mind.

-Les Fonts d’ Algar (or Las Fuentes del Algar) are only 50 minutes from Alicante airport and just over an hour and a half travel time from La Zenia.
+Les Fonts d’ Algar (or Las Fuentes del Algar) are only 50 minutes from Alicante airport and just over an hour and a half from La Zenia by car.